-We are creating a list of important information that might be useful for anyone who might be visiting or thinking about visiting St Helena.
+We are creating a list of important information that might be useful for anyone visiting or thinking about visiting St Helena.

-We will update this list gradually. feel free to feed anything in that might be useful to include into this list.
+We will continue to update this list gradually. feel free to feed anything in that might be useful to include into this list.

 Mains power on St Helena is very reliable and is supplied by Connect St Helena; all homes are fitted with 240-volt British standard power plugs so if you are bringing appliances make sure you have the correct adaptors for your visit.

 St Helena’s communications is connected to the outside world via Satellite, so data cost to the Island is higher than most.
 Residential homes are fitted with British standard telephone systems with international direct dialling.
 Internet is supplied by SURE South Atlantic the only supplier of internet and mobiles phones are also offered to the consumer by SURE SA.